 - Within 180 days, requires the FLETF to submit to congressional committees a report that sets out the comprehensive assessment of risks and an enforcement strategy, and an updated report annually thereafter.

 - Within 90 days, requires the Department of State to submit to Congress:

 - A strategy to “enhance international awareness of and to address forced labor” in East Turkistan

 - A strategy to provide humanitarian assistance, including with respect to resettlement and advocacy for imprisoned family members, for Uyghurs and other Turkic peoples formerly detained in mass internment camps.

 - A list of entities that use or benefit from forced labor and a list of foreign persons that have acted as agents of these entities.

 - A plan of actions taken by the United States Government to address forced labor in the Uyghur Region under existing authorities, including the Trafficking Victims Protection Act of 2000, the Elie Wiesel Genocide and Atrocities Prevention Act of 2018, and the Global Magnitsky Human Rights Accountability Act

 - Amends the Uyghur Human Rights Policy Act of 2020 to include Global Magnitsky sanctions for serious human rights abuses in connection with forced labor.

-- Within 180 days, requires the President to submit to the appropriate Congressional committees a report that identifies each foreign person responsible for serious human rights abuses in connection with forced labor with respect to Uyghurs, Kazakhs, Kyrgyz, or members of other persecuted groups.
+- Within 180 days, requires the President to submit to the appropriate Congressional committees a report that identifies each foreign person, including officials, government agencies, and companies responsible for serious human rights abuses in connection with forced labor with respect to Uyghurs, Kazakhs, Kyrgyz, or members of other persecuted groups.